About HNC/HND Qualifications

 Many professional bodies in the UK recognise the quality and value of an SQA HND qualification.

 This has led a high number of bodies to enter into agreements with SQA which recognises this value by way of articulation and professional recognition:

 - Exemptions (partial and full) to professional body exams

 Information about what agreements are in place can be found on the relevant qualification pages and in the group award specifications.

 The recommended qualification for entry to an HNC or HND course is one of the following:

 - a programme of national Units appropriate to the course you want to study

 - an equivalent qualification

-Numerous courses are on offer in popular areas like Business Administration, Information and Office Management, Travel and Tourism, and Engineering as well as in Broadcasting, Agriculture, Computing and Craft subjects.
+Numerous courses are on offer in popular areas like Business, Administration and Information Technology, Travel and Tourism, Social Sciences and Engineering as well as Agriculture, Computing and creative and cultural subjects.